du4L5ynchE1n/n1njascr0lls/red teaming/initial access/README.md

 # Initial Access Payloads

-scripts for automating creation for initial access TTPs
+scripts for automating creation of payloads for initial access TTPs

 ## Usage/Examples